OCR-D/ocrd-website/site/en/spec/glossary.md

 ### Evaluator

-Command line tool that evaluates the quality of the results of a specifc workflow step or processor.
-By quantifying the quality as a metric, it can signal success, failure or partial success by comparing the metric against a threshold value.
+An evaluator is a tool that implements the uniform OCR-D CLI for run-time quality estimation, assessing an [activity's](#activities) annotation (i.e. a [processor's](#processor) output) with some quality metric to yield a score and applying a given threshold against it to signal full or partial success/failure.

 ### Modul